 On the basis of these net present values, scenario SS2, transformation to a simple structure with successful natural regeneration, is the least costly option in the short term, roughly equally as valuable as current standard practice over the medium term, and the most valuable option in the long term.
-Scenario SS4, transformation to a complex structure, yields the lowest net returns over the medium term, but is only slightly less valuable than standard practice in the long term; this diminution in value should be considered in the light of any increase in ecosystem service provision which might be attributed to this management type.
+Scenario SS4, transformation to a complex structure, yields the lowest net returns over the medium term and in perpetuity.
+This diminution in value should be considered in the light of any increase in ecosystem service provision which might be attributed to this management type.

-3.2 Volume outturn using baseline assumptions
+3.2.
+Volume outturn using baseline assumptions